godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 ______

-Now the player can use both types of grenades, but there is still a few things we should probably add before we move on to adding the other things.
+Now the player can use both types of grenades, but there are still a few things we should probably add before we move on to adding the other things.

 We still need a way to show the player how many grenades are left, and we should probably add a way to get more grenades when the player picks up ammo.